 University of New Hampshire ‘14

 Stager is a Reading, Ma., native.
 She was named Boston Globe All-Scholastic in 2009, Daily Chronicle Lacrosse Player of the Year in 2009, and was a four-time Middlesex League All-Star.
 She attended and played lacrosse at the University of New Hampshire.
 She was named to the America East All-Rookie Team in 2010 and the America East All-Conference Second Team and America East All-Championship Team in 2011.
 In 2011, she suffered a career-ending injury.
 However, her favorite lacrosse moment was that she had the ability to learn a lot about coaching during her final years at UNH due to her injury.
 “It wasn’t my dream college playing experience, but I feel like it really set me up to be a better coach and to truly understand the game at a level to help young players improve theirs.”
-She was the assistant varsity coach at Ipswich High School for two years.
-She just finished her first year as the assistant varsity coach at Andover High School.
-She has coached for the New England Twisters for two years, and this will be her first year with Storm.
+She is currently the head coach at Andover High School.

 Springfield College ‘16

 Bridget is an Andover, MA. native and 2016 graduate of Springfield College, where she served as a starting defender for the Pride.
 While at Springfield, Thibodeau was a consequential piece to the Springfield College defensive unit that during her senior season allowed just 5.91 goals per contest, good for 4th overall in the country.
 Thibodeau was a 2014 NEWMAC 2nd team all-conference selection, a 2016 1st team all-conference selection, and a 2016 IWLCA All- Berkshire Regional 2nd team selection.
 While at Springfield, her favorite lacrosse memory is going to the Sweet 16 of the NCAA tournament during her senior season.
 Since graduating, Bridget is a 3rd-grade teacher and has also gained experience coaching lacrosse at the youth level in Stoneham.
-This is Bridget’s first year with Storm and also her first year as the JV coach at Austin Prep.
+She is also the JV coach at Andover High School.

 Assistant Coach – Austin Prep